 From the consumer point of view, the in-home healthcare business model is a boon especially as the rising education & employment levels have left urban dwellers with limited time to cope with geriatric care & pediatric care needs in their households.
 This service is also a great saviour to expats who have their ageing parents living at home in India.
 Lower infection rates and the benefits of preventive treatment (Glaucoma for example) in ailing patients are the other key advantages of the service.

 Key Benefits to Consumers

 1. Major Players – Growth & expansion on the charts

 The Indian in-Home healthcare market is dominated by a few players.
 Primary players in the market include Portea Medical, India Home Health Care (IHHC) & Homital.
 Portea Medical (established in 2012) is the most aggressive player in the market currently and is present in 11 cities and has staff strength of 600.
-It is also the frontrunner in technology adoption and uses an in-house app for centralized patient records, hand held devices for field staff and GPS tracking for monitoring of logistics.
-IHHC and Homital operate in fewer cities, but have plans of expanding to more cities in the near future.
-Growth and expansion are definitely on the anvil for all the players with Portea Medical leading the way, having received their first round of VC funding of 8 million USD from VenturEast and Accel Partners for a combined 30% stake, while US based Bayada Healtcare has invested in a 26% stake in IHHC.
+It is also the frontrunner in technology adoption and uses an in-house app for centralized patient records, handheld devices for field staff and GPS tracking for monitoring of logistics.
+IHHC and Homital operate in fewer cities but have plans of expanding to more cities in the near future.
+Growth and expansion are definitely on the anvil for all the players with Portea Medical leading the way, having received their first round of VC funding of 8 million USD from VenturEast and Accel Partners for a combined 30% stake, while US-based Bayada Healthcare has invested in a 26% stake in IHHC.

-To maximize their reach, in-house healthcare service provides are also partnering with leading hospitals and healthcare chains such as Fortis, Manipal Hospitals, Columbia Asia, Sparsh among others.
+To maximize their reach, in-house healthcare service providers are also partnering with leading hospitals and healthcare chains such as Fortis, Manipal Hospitals, Columbia Asia, Sparsh among others.

 2. Service Offerings Rapid Service Line expansion expected